MobilityLabs/docker-wordpress-boilerplate/README.md

 ## Deploying to Server
 * Generate minified css and js using `./scripts/generate-production-assets.sh`
 * Create a mysql dump `./scripts/mysqldump.sh`
-* Find and replace all `http://localhost:8080` with actual URL
 * Use ftp to move all files from `/wp-content` to Server
 * Drop all existing tables in Server phpMyAdmin
 * Import mysqldump from `./database/databases.sql` using Server phpMyAdmin